kliff-k/azure-python-tools/README.md

 ## [AppCenter -> RTC](./appcenter_rtc/README.md)

 Application to list AppCenter error groups by a given query and automatically generate Jazz RTC Work Items for each one.

+Project might be split into smaller repos in the near future.